rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

       }
       ```

   The clever bit here, is that when we need to chain items together we don't need to allocate linked-list nodes -- they're already preallocated.
 Furthermore, they're already in one block of contiguous memory which improves cache locality.
-It's not without downsides, however.
-It's possible
-  for two lists to `coalesce` where the end of one list serves as the starting point for another.
-When searching for absent keys, this can lead to increased search time.

 ## C++ (GCC STL)